Logiqx/gps-details/docs/articles/9-garmin/README.md

 The quatix 7 (Solar and Pro) and tactix 7 (AMOLED) are almost identical to the fēnix 7 Pro and epix Pro, but they have not seen such big discounts as the various fēnix 7 Pro and epix Pro models.

-If your budget stretches to the fēnix 8, it is more suitable for scuba diving.
-It also adds voice commands and new software / user interface, but carries a hefty price tag.
-This is similar for the tactix 8 and probably the forthcoming quatix 8.
+If your budget stretches to the fēnix 8, it will be more suitable for scuba diving.
+It also adds voice commands and new software / user interface, but carries a hefty price tag at over £800.
+Likewise for the tactix 8 and probably the forthcoming quatix 8.

-The Enduro 2 and Enduro 3 are essentially a modified fēnix 7X - Sapphire, but aimed at ultra-runners due to the extended battery life.
+The Enduro 2 and Enduro 3 are essentially a modified fēnix 7X - Sapphire, but aimed at ultra-runners due to the impressive battery life.
 The Enduro 3 also has the newer software / user interface of the fēnix 8.

-The Forerunner 275 and 975 are expected in the near future, perhaps in May 2025.
-The Forerunner 265 and 965 will likely be discounted once they have been superseded.
-Expect some bargains when that happens!
+The Forerunner 275 and 975 will be released in the near future, perhaps in May 2025.
+The Forerunner 265 and 965 will likely be discounted once they have been superseded, so look out for some bargains!

 ### Summary

+All of the watches listed on this page use an Airoha GNSS chipset, which makes their performance superior to the earlier models.
+This is why the guide does not discuss models such as the Forerunner 245 / 945, Instinct 2 (not to be confused with 2X), etc.

 The Forerunner watches are lightweight and have a water rating of 5 ATM, whilst the Instinct + fēnix + epix are rugged watches with a water rating of 10 ATM.
+The rugged watches also include a built-in flashlight which everyone loves!

-Ultimately your budget and personal requirements will guide you to one or two possible watches.
-There are of course then the different sizes / colors / materials, optional music storage, and solar options.
+Ultimately your budget and personal requirements will guide you to one or two possible Garmin models.
+There may then be multiple sizes / colors / materials, music storage, and solar options to consider.

-Once you have chosen a watch, you should probably have a look at my [Garmin advice](https://logiqx.github.io/gps-guides/guidance/garmin/) page as well.
+Whilst making your final decision, you may also benefit from my [Garmin advice](https://logiqx.github.io/gps-guides/guidance/garmin/) and list of [Garmin models](https://logiqx.github.io/gps-details/devices/garmin/watches/).